AngleProtocol/safe-multisig/README.md

 ### Push a transaction to Gnosis

-Once satisfied, push the transaction to Safe:
+Once your tests are satisfied, you can push the transaction to your Safe with:

 ```bash
 yarn submit:foundry
 ```

-Ensure your [.env](./.env) is correctly set up, and you have the correct values in [scripts/foundry/transaction.json](scripts/foundry/transaction.json)
+Ensure your [.env](./.env) is correctly set up, and you have the correct values and addresses in [scripts/foundry/transaction.json](scripts/foundry/transaction.json)

 ## Examples

 This repository provides a general-purpose boilerplate.
-For specific implementations, refer to:

-- [Angle Multisig](https://github.com/AngleProtocol/angle-multisig): set with one call all CDP (aka Borrow module) interest rate on all collaterals, set PSM (aka Transmuter) fee structure,...
-- More examples will be added
+For specific implementations, refer to [Angle Multisig](https://github.com/AngleProtocol/angle-multisig) repo which has examples of how to set interest rates across all Angle collateral assets or modify the fee structure of the PSM (aka Transmuter).

 ## Getting started